 When experiencing these uncomfortable heat waves, an accompanying air quality advisory is often issued.
 Air quality advisories are common in places of constant summertime heat like southern California and parts of the northeast.
 The question is, are heat and poor air quality connected?

 The short answer to the question asked above: yes.
 On hot days, particulate pollution tends to rise above the air quality index healthy air standard and more widespread ozone occurs.
-The more detailed explanation of why this occurs takes into account several factors like geography, urban life and industry presence.
+The more detailed explanation of why this occurs takes into account several factors such as geography, urban life, and industry presence.

 Have you ever noticed a haze settling in over a city skyline on particularly hot and humid days?
 That haze develops when ozone levels increase, creating smog.
 High temperatures and sunlight basically bake the air and any chemical compounds (pollution) lingering in it.
 This chemical soup combines with the naturally occurring nitrogen oxide in the air, creating a “smog” of ground-level ozone gas.

 What is ozone?
-Ozone is gas generated when pollution from vehicle tailpipes, power plants and factories bakes in sunlight.
-High up in the atmosphere, ozone protects living things on Earth from the sun’s harmful UV radiation, but at ground level, ozone is harmful to humans, plants and animals.
+Ozone is a gas generated when pollution from vehicle tailpipes, power plants, and factories bakes in sunlight.
+High up in the atmosphere, ozone protects living things on Earth from the sun’s harmful UV radiation, but at ground level, ozone is harmful to humans, plants, and animals.